siyaanmuhammed441-maker/financial-dataset/README.md

 # financial-dataset

-📊 Financial Dataset Analysis Dashboard
+ Financial Dataset Analysis Dashboard
-📌 Project Overview

 This project presents an interactive Financial Data Analysis Dashboard created using a financial dataset.
 The main objective is to analyze sales performance, profit distribution, product performance, and customer segments through clear visualizations and insights.

 The dashboard helps stakeholders understand trends in sales, units sold, profit margins, and product demand across different countries and time periods.

-🎯 Objectives
+ Objectives

 Analyze sales distribution by country